Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 Navigate to the [Command bar](https://arc.net/l/quote/kfovefjk) and execute a `dbt run`.
 This will both validate the work you've done thus far and build out the requisite models into your sandbox within Snowflake.

-### Cloud vs CLI
+### Additional features

-TODO Move dis: dbt Cloud enables data practitioners to develop in their tool of choice and comes equipped with a local [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) or in-browser [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud).
+- **Cloud CLI:** dbt Cloud enables data practitioners to develop in their tool of choice and comes equipped with a local [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) or in-browser [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud).

 ### So what?